 The Vasse Diversion drain is a major arterial drain built in 1927 to reduce the risk of flooding to the townsite of Busselton.
 The drain discharges nutrient rich water into Geographe Bay with its lower section running through urban areas and public open space regularly used for dog walking, bike riding and fishing.
 The vegetation growing on the drain is degraded and the banks are eroding in some locations.

-The Vasse Diversion Drain enhancement project will enhance and revegetate the lower section of the drain (beachside of Bussell Hwy) to improve the quality of water entering Geographe Bay and the liveability and visual amenity of the drain.
-GeoCatch is leading this project in partnership with the Water Corporation and City of Busselton.
+The Vasse Diversion Drain enhancement project enhanced and revegetated the lower section of the drain (beachside of Bussell Hwy) to improve the quality of water entering Geographe Bay and the liveability and visual amenity of the drain.
+GeoCatch led this project in partnership with the Water Corporation and City of Busselton.
 The project has been informed by a community survey carried out in partnership with Busselton High School students.
 Weed and erosion control, revegetation with native plants, a viewing/fishing platform and the reduction of nutrients were the key issues identified by the community to be considered in the enhancement project.
-A Concept Design for the enhancement project has been drafted and the on-ground works will be carried out in 2018/19.
+A successful trial opening of the ocean sand bar was undertaken in 2019 to improve flushing in the lower section of the drain.